Reinstein Woods School Programs

 CSI: Critter Sign Investigation

 Grades 4 - 8

 Students will examine evidence left by insects, birds and mammals and interpret these "clues" to learn about the lifestyles of local wildlife.

 Using skulls from New York State wildlife, students will explore how the physical features of different species help them to survive in their environment.

 Call 716-683-5959 for a lesson or program reservation.
 Please be sure that the date is acceptable to your group before making the reservation, as we are often unable to reschedule groups.
 Lessons and programs may be scheduled on weekdays, for morning or afternoon times, based on staff and volunteer availability.

 Please contact us a minimum of three weeks before your desired date.
-In-school programs may be scheduled at any time.
 For guided outdoor lessons, May, June, and October are our busiest months; call early to reserve your preferred dates.
-Reservations for spring outdoor lessons are taken after January 1, and reservations for fall outdoor lessons are accepted after August 1.

-After making a reservation, you will receive a confirmation letter by e-mail or by postal mail, along with pre-visit materials for guided outdoor lessons.
+After making a reservation, you will receive a confirmation letter and invoice by e-mail or by postal mail.
+Guided outdoor lessons will also receive pre-visit information to share with students.

-To provide the most effective outdoor lesson experience, large classes are divided into smaller groups.
-The maximum size allowed is 15 students for each Reinstein Woods instructor, and a maximum of 75 students per lesson per day.
-Large groups may be divided over multiple days.
+A fee is charged for these lessons to cover part of the cost of running the program.
+This fee is based on the number of field parties needed.
+To provide the most effective outdoor lesson experience, large classes are divided into smaller field parties.
+The maximum size allowed is 15 students for each Reinstein Woods instructor, and a maximum of 90 students per lesson per day.
+Larger groups may be divided over multiple days.

 Students and chaperones must be prepared to encounter weather!
 Watch the weather forecasts before your tour date and encourage parents and students to do the same.
 Please make every effort to see that students are prepared for any possible weather conditions.
 We reserve the right to refuse to take any student outdoors who is not appropriately dressed for the weather.